 A completed application form and one letter of reference must be submitted to the National JACL by COB on Friday, May 9, 2014.
 Once applications have been reviewed, finalists will be notified for an interview date.

-Complete application (with letter of reference) must be submitted by e-mail to email@example.com by ---- COB on Friday, May 9, 2014.
+Complete application (with letter of reference) should be submitted by e-mail to firstname.lastname@example.org and will be reviewed on a rolling deadline.